w3f/Grants-Program/applications/SpiderDAO.md

 Any additional information that you think is relevant to this application that hasn't already been included.

 * **What work has been done so far?**
+  SpiderVPN has been operating as a company for 3 years, with over 6000 customers and users of the router.
+A userbase to eventually be leverage for the future of the project.
   White paper and conceptualization are complete, high-level architecture has been designed, and development roadmap has been created.
-Development is expected to begin very shortly.
+Actual development has begun.
 * **Are there are any teams who have already contributed (financially) to the project?**
   Our founding team has covered all costs accrued thus far out-of-pocket.
 We have an investor on the sidelines who will cover any shortfall that may arise between the use of this grant and our next source of funding, whether that be the General Grants program or a VC-led private sale.
 * **Have you applied for other grants so far?**